antpearson/Mixd-CSS-Framework/README.md

 ## Layout

-All components should be left totally free of widths; your components should always remain fluid and their widths should be governed by a grid system. **All layout styles go in `layout.scss`**.
+All components should be left totally free of widths; your components should always remain fluid and their widths should be governed by a grid system.

 Heights should **never** be be applied to elements.
 Heights should only be applied to things which had dimensions _before_ they entered the site (i.e. images and sprites).
 Never ever set heights on `<p>`s, `<ul>`s, `<div>`s, anything.
 You can normally achieve the desired effect with `line-height` which is far more flexible.